MicrosoftDocs/windows-itpro-docs/windows/configuration/stop-employees-from-using-microsoft-store.md

 - Windows 10

+> [!TIP]
->For more info about the features and functionality that are supported in each edition of Windows, see [Compare Windows 10 Editions](https://www.microsoft.com/WindowsForBusiness/Compare).
+> For more info about the features and functionality that are supported in each edition of Windows, see [Compare Windows 10 Editions](https://www.microsoft.com/WindowsForBusiness/Compare).

 IT pros can configure access to Microsoft Store for client computers in their organization.
 For some organizations, business policies require blocking access to Microsoft Store.